 The Speaker Status Lamp

 This LED light is dark when the speaker is OFF and not charging.
-When powered ON, the status lamp slowly flashes white when the speaker has not yet been paired but is not advertising itself available for pairing.
-It rapidly flashes white when the speaker is in Bluetooth discovery mode and advertising itself as available to make a Bluetooth connection.
-The lamp glows solid white when the JBL Go 3 is currently paired successfully with a Bluetooth source device.
+With the power ON, the status lamp slowly flashes white when no connection is active.
+It rapidly flashes white when the speaker is in Bluetooth discovery mode.
+The lamp glows solid white when the speaker has connection with a Bluetooth source device.
 See this white glow in the next picture.

 Next, the status lamp glows steady red when the speaker is charging.
 With an energized USB-C power cord inserted, this lamp lights red no matter if the unit is ON or OFF.